Lewis Milestone: Move to 20th Century Fox

-Milestone moved to 20th Century Fox where he made three films: Halls of Montezuma (1951), Kangaroo (1952) and Les Misérables (1952).
+Milestone moved to 20th Century Fox, where he made three films: Halls of Montezuma, Kangaroo, and Les Misérables.

-Halls of Montezuma, which was released in January 1951, reflects the Cold War imperatives that informed Hollywood films during the Korean War.
-The story, which was written by Michael Blankfort with Milestone as uncredited co-screenwriter, concerns an attack by US Marines on a Japanese-held island during World War II, and focuses on the heroic suffering experienced by one patrol in its effort to locate a Japanese rocket-launching bunker.
+Halls of Montezuma, released in January 1951, reflects the Cold War imperatives that informed Hollywood films during the Korean War.
+The story, which Michael Blankfort wrote with Milestone as uncredited co-screenwriter, concerns an attack by US Marines on a Japanese-held island during World War II, and focuses on the heroic suffering experienced by one patrol in its effort to locate a Japanese rocket-launching bunker.
 Milestone's dual themes celebrate both Marine combat heroics, juxtaposed with an examination of psychological damage to the soldiers who participate in the "horrors" of modern warfare, including the torture of enemy combatants.
 Milestone denied Halls of Montezuma addressed his "personal beliefs" on the nature of war; he agreed to direct the movie as a financial expedient.

 Halls of Montezuma recalls some elements of Milestone's 1930 anti-war classic All Quiet on the Western Front.
 The film's cast, like the earlier film, was selected from relatively unknown actors, their "complex and believable" characterizations revealing the contrasts between hardened veterans and green recruits.
 The cinematic handling of battle scenes is also reminiscent of the 1930 movie, where Marines deploy from their landing crafts and advance on open terrain under enemy fire.
 Milestone reverts to the formulaic war movie with a standard "Give 'em Hell" climax, accompanied by the strains of the Marine Hymn.
 The film is commonly cited as representing the onset of a purported decline in his talents or his exploitation by the studios.